Edgar-Donk/edgar-donk.github.io/README.md

 In our example script, Bryan created an extra state and changed the border, using the command
 ```
 style.element_create("RoundedFrame", "image", "frameBorder", # he was working on the RoundedFrame, so he added an image
-    ("focus", "frameFocusBorder"), border=16, sticky="nsew") # added the state focus  set to an image and changed the border
+    ("focus", "frameFocusBorder"), border=16, sticky="nsew") # added the state focus  set to an image and changed the border to 16
 ```
-The border size, 16, is important, it is the allowance needed to create the rounded corners and shadows, without this the resulting image created would look jagged.
+The border size, 16, is important, it is the allowance needed to create the rounded corners and shadows, without this the resulting widget would look jagged.
 The single figure 16 is the equivalent of having (16,16,16,16), a border of 16 along all sides.
 The lower frame has obviously grown in comparison to the upper frame and looks pretty smart, both frames have the same style
 'RoundedFrame'.
 Now is a good time to have a look at the underlying image.
 To do this we will need to decode the coded image.
 Since the script is quite old it can only be a gif image.
 (Use all the lines of the coded image - the dotted line below is just a shortcut for